NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Feral Child.md

 Choose one ability boost.
 It must be **Strength**, **Dexterity**, or **Constitution**.

 You are trained in Nature and Survival.
-You gain low-light vision (or darkvision if you already had low-light vision), imprecise scent with a range of 30 feet, and the [[Feats/Forager|Forager]] skill feat.
+You gain low-light vision (or darkvision if you already had low-light vision), imprecise scent with a range of 30 feet, and the [[Forager|Forager]] skill feat.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*